anskarl/LoMRF/doc/1_1_knowledge_base.md

 Specifically, if the definite clause is hard-constrainted, the corresponding translation will also remain hard-constrainted.
 Otherwise, the resulting translation will keep the same weight value.
 The last resulting hard-constrained formula introduces the opposite direction, that is `head => disjunction of all body parts`.
-That formula is always hard-constraint and states that in order to have *head* satisfied, at least one of the body parts must also be satisfied.
+That formula is always hard-constraint and states that in order to have the *head* satisfied, at least one of the body parts must also be satisfied.
 Any other possibility doesn't affect the state of the head predicate.
 With that translation LoMRF implicitly introduces closed-world assumption to head predicates, using a technique that is  called predicate completion (see [McCarthy, 1980; Lifschitz, 1994](#references)).